 - Feed weekly with a liquid fertilizer to encourage more prolific flowering and improved flower color.

-- Overwintering: If you live in a climate where the winters are very hard, store your potted lavender plants in a garage or indoors during the winter to protect them.
+- Overwintering: If you live in a climate where the winters are harsh, store your potted lavender plants in a garage or indoors during the winter to protect them.
 The plants need very little water from November to February.
 Wait until the pot is noticeably lighter or even until plants start to wilt and then water only on top of the compost.
 Do not fertilize in the period of dormancy.

 Pruning Potted Lavender